COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane until 1am, Friday 22 January.

 - review the list of APVMA-approved baits and choose the one best suited to your situation.

-It is important to note that baits need to be consumed by fire ants to be effective.
+It's important to note baits need to be consumed by fire ants to be effective.
 To increase the chances of success you should:

 - keep children, pets and water away from the treated area for up to 48 hours to give the treatment a chance to work.